-We look forward to seeing you once again at Hospitalfield on the very special weekend of the summer Solstice.
-Ways of Living, the title of the Summer Festival Open Weekend will consider how we live in shared spaces, both physical and cultural.
+Happening on the very special weekend of the summer Solstice, Ways of Living, the title of the Summer Festival Open Weekend 2019, considers how we live in shared spaces, both physical and cultural.

-Hospitalfield will present two new commissions by artists Susannah Stark & Hussein Mitha and Vanessa da Silva.
+Hospitalfield presented two new commissions by artists Susannah Stark & Hussein Mitha and Vanessa da Silva.

-The Free Drawing School will be busy with workshops all weekend led by artist and illustrator Laura Darling.
-In the Paddock, Rachel Adams’ Hothouse has sparked another life with insects, grass and mycelia creeping in and growing up within.
+The Free Drawing School was busy with workshops all weekend led by artist and illustrator Laura Darling.
+In the Paddock, Rachel Adams’ Hothouse sparked another life with insects, grass and mycelia creeping in and growing up within.

 Vanessa da Silva is inspired by ideas of artistic culture in Brazil where she grew up, a culture celebrated for its mix of influences; from the indigenous way of life to the impact of colonization and global capitalism.
 In her new constructed textile work for Hospitalfield she appropriates symbols, colours and gestures of the three places that she has recently moved between, Sao Paulo Brazil, London and Arbroath.
 The work she has made, ‘Vertical Zen’ is developed from a cartography of signifiers to consider the idea of being ‘at home’.
 Through found materials and interconnected structures, she explores the ways in which people participate in society and present themselves to each other through garments, typography and support structures.